ABHINAVGOPALAM/FDS-Project/Algorithm.md

 **INPUTS:**

+ input of board size

+the no of snakes

+ the start point and end points of the snakes

+the no of ladders

+the start and destination points of the ladders

+**MAIN:**

-give  the input of board size
+take the input of the board size

-make a graph for each cell using "create board" function
+create the board of given size using *create board* function

+the board is created of given size

 specify the no of snakes

-specify the start point and end points of the snakes
+specify the start and end postions of the snake

+update the board with snakes using *snakes* function

 specify the no of ladders

-specify the start and destination points of the ladders
+specify the start and end postions of the ladder

+update the board with ladders using *ladders* function

+**FUNCTIONS USED:**

+**void create board**